Every challenge and every solution is unique.

 Injured Marines and Sailors make up the core members of Team Semper Fi and injured service members from all branches of the service who receive assistance through America's Fund make up the core of Team America's Fund.
 Under the Peter Murphy Semper Fi Fund Sports Program, the Fund's goal for Team Semper Fi and Team America's Fund is to provide encouragement, motivation, and individual goals through sports.
 This program provides an exciting outlet and powerful peer support for our wounded service members and their families.
 We provide coaches, specialized sporting equipment, team uniforms, entry fees, and travel expenses for the injured team members to compete in events across the country.
 Click here to find out more about the Team Semper Fi and Team America's Fund!

-PTS and TBI Support
+PTSD and TBI Support

 America's Fund is our self-funded program that supports the most catastrophically injured and critically ill service members from all branches of the military- Army, Navy, Marine Corps, Air Force, and Coast Guard.
 Our first priority is to provide family support grants so that family members can be present with their service member during the recovery process without the added financial stress of travel expenses or loss of income due to missed work.
 We have also expanded support within this program to include: adaptive vehicles and adaptive housing, education and career transition assistance, specialized and adaptive equipment, and rehabilitative athletics.
 Click here to visit the America's Fund website.